 Requests for corrections apply to factual information and not to any professional opinions or observations made in good faith.
 We are obligated to correct personal health information where it is demonstrated, to our satisfaction, that the record is in fact inaccurate or incomplete and where the necessary information to correct the record is provided.
 Any changes will be done carefully so the original record remains visible or by ensuring that the corrected version is readily available.

 In some situations (e.g., in matters of professional opinion and observation, or with respect to information created by others), we may not be able to make a correction and will let you know the reason.
 If you choose, you can attach a statement of disagreement to your record indicating any correction you requested that was not made.
 You can also ask to have this statement made available to those who see the record.

 If you have any questions or concerns, or if you would like to see or correct any of your personal health information, then please speak directly to the staff person who has been involved in the provision of your care.
 We want to resolve concerns directly with you.

-If you are not satisfied with the response to your request, you may contact either of the Privacy Contact Persons designated for Counselling Services or Health Services.
+If you are not satisfied with the response to your request, you may contact either of the Privacy Contact Persons designated for Campus Wellness.
 These individuals are available to assist you with any concerns or decisions regarding privacy.

 Sometimes we may be unable to resolve all your concerns about how your personal health information has been handled, even after you have worked to resolve your concern with the staff involved in the provision of your care and the designated privacy contact person for the service with which you’re involved.
 In that case, you may choose to contact the UWaterloo privacy officer.